QCN880/LITA_CLASS_DOCUMENTATION/README.md

 ### Objectives :
 ---
-The objective of this dashboard includes:
+The objective of this dashboard is to :
  1. Analyze sales trends and identify areas of growth.
  2. Develop data-driven recommendations to optimize sales strategies.
  3. Create interactive dashboards for stakeholder communication.